 The Bahama Parrot Conservation Committee, a multi-agency committee was formed and signed a memorandum of understanding with RARE Center for Tropical Conservation.
 The Committee met with the outstanding success: 8,000 Bahama Parrot Posters were distributed throughout the country, 27,750 school children were addressed and learnt about the importance and plight of The Bahama Parrot.
 Quincy, the committee’s Bahama Parrot mascot became a recognized and loved figure and 6,000 people wore Bahama Parrot T-shirts and pledged support for the conservation effort.
 Outstanding community support and an unheard of level of support from the local business community all contributed to the success of the campaign.

 On May 9, 1994, the Bahamas Government signed a 99-year lease with the Bahamas National Trust declaring some 20,500 acres in South Abaco a national park.
-This new protected area included 5,000 acres of forested land where the most endangered population of Bahama Parrots remain.
 Upon signing the lease, Prime Minister Hubert Ingraham commented that there was no way that he could ignore over 800 letters that had been written to the Minister of Agriculture by school children requesting that a park be established in Abaco as a home for Quincy the Bahama Parrot.

 Over the years, the number of parrots has risen from the initial 1,500 birds in 1994 to 2,400 birds in 2006, due to the efforts of volunteers to minimize the impacts of predation.
 However, since the implementation of the Predator Control Program in 2009, the population of parrots has risen to 8,900 individuals.

 Today, the Abaco National Park welcomes thousands of Bahama parrots every spring for the breeding season.
 With the aid of warden patrols and an effective predator control program, the parrots breed safely and successfully in the park’s boundaries.